 First, find out how much you can borrow and afford.
-The LoanLink borrowing power calculator will show you the maximum loan amount that a bank can lend you.
+The LoanLink affordability calculator will show you the maximum loan amount that a bank can lend you for your apartment or house in Germany.
 German banks calculate your borrowing power based on your residency status, employment situation, down payment amount, monthly net income and the property location.

 If you don’t have a German bank account yet, we can support you with opening one remotely with our partner Deutsche Bank.
 There are also other options like N26 if you have a German or European address.

-The LoanLink pre-approval certificate helps assure your seller that you can afford to purchase a property up to a defined purchase price.
-It will also help you stand out from other potential buyers on house viewings.
-It only takes 10 minutes to get pre-approved with LoanLink.
+The LoanLink pre-approval certificate helps assure your seller that you can afford to buy property in Germany up to a defined purchase price.
+Given that the German real estate market can be very competitive, such as Berlin and Munich, getting a pre-approval will help you stand out from other potential buyers on house viewings.
+It only takes 10 minutes to get preapproved with LoanLink.

-Once you know how much you can afford, you can start viewing properties, negotiate the purchase price, place a reservation on the property and let us collect the property documents for you.
+Once you know how much you can afford, you can start looking for a house or flat in Germany, negotiate the purchase price, place a reservation on the property and let us collect the property documents for you.
 We’ve also partnered up with multiple property listing pages and real estate agents.
+If you’re specifically looking for a new built property, you can start your German property search with neubau kompass.
 Let us know what you’re looking for and we can provide you with listings.
-We can also run a property valuation report if you’d like to confirm the property price.
+We can also run a real estate valuation report for free if you’d like to confirm the property price.

 Our advanced technology compares financing options from more than 400 German banks and will run an affordability check instantly and suggest three personalized options.
 Our certified mortgage experts will explain each offer thoroughly and answer all of your questions.
-You will learn about interest rates, monthly instalments, government funding programs and special features like unscheduled payments.
+You will learn about mortgage interest rates, closing costs ,monthly instalments, government funding programs, such as KfW Bank and special features like unscheduled payments.

-Once you have selected a mortgage offer, the bank will require personal, financial and property documents for your mortgage application: This includes e.g. a copy of your ID, the last 3 salary slips or the property exposé.
-After you have submitted all documents to LoanLink, we will create the mortgage application.
+Once you have selected a financing offer, the bank will require you to submit mortgage documents for your application: This includes e.g. a copy of your ID, the last 3 salary slips or the property exposé.
+After you have submitted all documents to LoanLink, we will create the financing application.
 Next, you need to sign the application in order to allow the bank to run the Schufa credit check and allow us to communicate with the lender on your behalf.

-The mortgage approval is a binding document which certifies that your lender will support you with the funding.
-It usually takes 2-15 days for the lender to perform the final credit assessment and issue the mortgage approval and mortgage contract.
-We will inform you immediately once the mortgage has been approved.
+The approval is a binding document which certifies that your lender will support you with the funding.
+It usually takes 2-15 days for the lender to perform the final credit assessment and issue the approval and financing contract.
+We will inform you immediately once the financing has been approved.

-Once the financing is secured, and you and the seller have finalized the purchasing details, you both will need to meet with a notary and sign the purchasing contract.
+Once the financing is secured, and you and the seller have finalized the purchasing details, you both will need to meet with a notary and sign the purchasing contract to finalize the German real estate buying process..
 It’s important that you have received the mortgage approval before signing the contract!
 You should also bring the land charge order document (Grundschuldbestellungsunterlagen) to this appointment as the notary will initiate the title registration.

 It is important to sign the contract before the offer expires.
 (It takes 1-4 weeks, depending on the bank.)